simplworld/simpl.world.website/_docs/tutorials/multi-player/frontend.md

     );

 ```
-Note the action publishes to this topic because the calc-model `game/games.py `submit_decision` endpoint subscribes to the topic.
+Note the action publishes to this topic because the div-model `game/games.py `submit_decision` endpoint subscribes to the topic.

 Create a presentation component `js/components/DecisionForm.js` for entering player decisions: